Emedina-KM/Final-Project/README.md

       "age": x,
       "tenure": y
     }
 7.4.
-Click "Send" to test the endpoint.
+Click "Send" to test the endpoint."
 ```

 ### 8. (Optional) Remove all containers